 If you want to stick around into the evening, check out Ball & Chain for live music.
 It is one of those places that is always buzzing with energy.

 You’ll find live performers both during the day and evening.
-You can watch the pros salsa dance, then try a few moves yourself once you feel inspired.
+You can watch the pros’ salsa dance, then try a few moves once you feel inspired.
 Pro tip: Order the mojito.
-Sure, they are a bit pricey but one of the best in town (which says a lot in Miami).
+Sure, they are a bit pricey, but they are one of the best in town (which says a lot in Miami).